A quieter way of working

 What began as bare ground has become a productive, evolving garden shaped by daily life, changing needs, and constant learning.

-The garden is a mix of food crops, cut flowers, other perennial and annual flowers and experimental planting, built using reclaimed materials and will adjust over time as needs shift.
-Nothing here is fixed or ornamental for the sake of appearance.
-Every part exists for a reason — to function well, to support the way I live, and to adapt as those needs change.
+The garden is a mix of food crops, cut flowers, and experimental planting, built using reclaimed materials and adapted over time as needs shift.
+Nothing here exists purely for appearance — every part has a purpose.

-It's hard to believe this garden is only a few months old with most of what you see started from seed.
+It’s hard to believe this garden is only a few months old, with most of what you see grown from seed.

 You can take the girl out of the farm, but you'll never take the farm out of the girl.